gromacs/gromacs/docs/user-guide/mdp-options.rst

    (0.005) [kJ mol\ :sup:`-1` ps\ :sup:`-1`]

-   Useful only with the :mdp-value:`cutoff-scheme=Verlet` :mdp:`cutoff-scheme`.
+   Used when performing a simulation with dynamics.
 This sets the maximum allowed error for pair interactions per particle caused by the Verlet buffer, which indirectly sets :mdp:`rlist`.
 As both :mdp:`nstlist` and the Verlet buffer size are fixed (for